aryanafar/public_projects/STEM_Ethics_project/README.md

+# STEM_Ethics_project
+This Python-based project analyzed 100 UC Berkeley STEM student survey responses, manually collected by me and 5 others in the iconic walkway of Sproul Plaza in Berkeley.
+As the team lead and sole techincal contributer, I independently coded the analysis and visualizations, which led us to pass an official resolution to implement more robust STEM Ethics curriculum across all UCs.

-# STEM_Ethics_Survey_analysis.ipynb
+## STEM_Ethics_Survey_analysis.ipynb
-In a team of 10, in the role of Academics Director of an Associated Students of the University of California Senator's office, I collected about 100 UC Berkeley STEM students' survey responses to questions about their feelings towards Ethics curriculum.
-This python notebook contains my independently developed visual analysis of these survey responses.
-These visualizations led to the successful passing of an official student government resolution to instate more robust STEM Ethics curriculum across the UC.
+This notebook contains the analysis and visualizations of the 100 student responses.